jimmyjose-dev/CloudQRScan/README.md

-> **About the app:**
->
+> **FIRST APP EVER !!!**
+>To support QRCode reading directly from your phone mail.

+About the app:
 CloudQRScan is .com for ME, it’s a cloud based QR application that lets you save all the information that one would want to have on their personal website, thus no need to have personal website – just get your SMART QR from www.cloudqrscan.com.

-FIRST APP EVER !!!
-To support QRCode reading directly from your phone mail.

 CQRS is smart QR lets you create QR Profile.
 QR Profile - Smart replacement for your personal website.
 Lets you save -